mebsic/Snake/README.md

 Final Culminating Project

 # Usage
-(this requires entering the local directory of the jar)
+(this requires entering the local directory of the jar file)

+Locate your directory using the "cd" command

 To run the game with the scoring system, enter the following console command: